-- "Collaborative agreement" means the written document signed by a physician and a pharmacist which describes the limited prescribing authority granted the pharmacist under North Dakota Century Code section 43-15-31.4. - 2.
-"Immediate notification" means interactive two-way communication between the pharmacist and physician within twenty-four hours of the initiation or modification of drug therapy, unless specific reference is made in the collaborative agreement to situations in which a notification time limit of up to seventy-two hours is appropriate. - 3.
+- 1. "Collaborative agreement" means the written document signed by a practitioner and a pharmacist which describes the limited prescribing authority granted the pharmacist under North Dakota Century Code section 43-15-31.4. - 2.
+"Immediate notification" means interactive two-way communication between the pharmacist and practitioner within twenty-four hours of the initiation or modification of drug therapy, unless specific reference is made in the collaborative agreement to situations in which a notification time limit of up to seventy-two hours is appropriate. - 3.
 "Initiate drug therapy" means to begin administering for the first time a prescribed drug therapy for treating a patient with an existing diagnosis.
-A licensed physician shall make any diagnosis required. - 4.
-"Medical record" means a written record of clinical care developed and maintained by a patient's physician which contains information and data about a patient's condition sufficient to justify the diagnosis and subsequent treatment.
+A licensed practitioner shall make any diagnosis required. - 4.
+"Medical record" means a written record of clinical care developed and maintained by a patient's practitioner which contains information and data about a patient's condition sufficient to justify the diagnosis and subsequent treatment.
 The record must contain further appropriate information as described in section 33-07-01.1-20. - 5.
-"Modify drug therapy" means to change, within the same therapeutic class of drugs, a specific drug, the dosage, or route of delivery of a drug currently being administered for an existing diagnosis. - 6.
-"Pharmacist in an institutional setting" means a pharmacist who: - a.
-Has a written agreement to provide daily or regular pharmaceutical services within a hospital, physician clinic, skilled nursing facility, swing-bed facility, or long-term care facility; and - b.
-Is physically present in the facility when exercising prescriptive practices under the terms of a collaborative agreement. - 7.
-"Supervision" means the active role taken by the physician to oversee the pharmacist throughout the provision of drug therapy to patients under the terms of a collaborative agreement.
+"Modify drug therapy" means to change, within the same therapeutic class of drugs, a specific drug, the dosage, or route of delivery of a drug currently being administered for an existing diagnosis.

+- 6. "Practitioner" means a licensed physician or advanced practice registered nurse. - 7.
+"Supervision" means the active role taken by the practitioner to oversee the pharmacist throughout the provision of drug therapy to patients under the terms of a collaborative agreement.

-History: Effective December 1, 1996; amended effective December 1, 2003.
+History: Effective December 1, 1996; amended effective December 1, 2003; April 1, 2016.